w3c/wai-people-use-web/_people-use-web/user-stories-eight.md

 ## Barrier examples

 Spelling suggestions
-: **Problem:** I have difficulty with spelling and sometimes misspell words.
-Sometimes I don't get the search results I'm looking for.
+: **Problem:** "I have difficulty with spelling and sometimes misspell words.
+Sometimes I don't get the search results I'm looking for."
-: **Works well:** I like when search tools offer alternative spellings or alternative search suggestions instead of just returning no results.
+: **Works well:** "I like when search tools offer alternative spellings or alternative search suggestions instead of just returning no results."

 Distracting pop-ups
-: **Problem:** Banner ads and popups can be distracting for me, especially if they contain moving text or images.
+: **Problem:** "Banner ads and popups can be distracting for me, especially if they contain moving text or images."
-: **Works well:** It's great when I can turn off these images and also any background audio.
+: **Works well:** "It's great when I can turn off these images and also any background audio.
 If the site includes controls to allow me to do that then that's great.
-Even better if I can turn these off using an ad blocker in my browser.
+Even better if I can turn these off using an ad blocker in my browser."

 Complex language
-: **Problem:** Complex language and sentence structure are confusing to me and hard to read and retain.
+: **Problem:** "Complex language and sentence structure are confusing to me and hard to read and retain.
-: **Works well:** Use short sentences and plain language as much as possible.
+: **Works well:** Use short sentences and plain language as much as possible."

 Excessive acronyms and abbreviations
-: **Problem:** Excessive use of acronyms and abbreviations is distracting and I often must reread several times or sometimes just get stuck and give up.
+: **Problem:** "Excessive use of acronyms and abbreviations is distracting and I often must reread several times or sometimes just get stuck and give up."
-: **Works well:** Spell out the complete words of an acronym at least the first time it is used.
-Avoid or explain abbreviations.
+: **Works well:** "Spell out the complete words of an acronym at least the first time it is used.
+Avoid or explain abbreviations."

 ## Related WAI resources